 Driving Licence in First Attempt

-We have a proven record of 98% of quick start driving learners getting the driving license in Sydney successfully in their first attempt.
+We have a proven record of 98% of Quick Start driving learners getting the driving license in Sydney successfully in their first attempt.
 We are a proud driving school with former learners who have been kind enough to give us their reviews and feedback on our Facebook Page.
-Driving Lessons in Sydney are entirely different with various programs intended to teach the appropriate skills.
+Driving Lessons in Sydney, NSW are entirely different with various programs intended to teach the appropriate skills.
 Our motto is to forget about the old traditional driver training, Instead We follow a practical approach by taking you through all the critical situations to test your driving in the future.
-We provide training through our driving Lessons in Sydney at reasonable and Affordable Prices.
+We provide training through our driving Lessons in Sydney, NSW at reasonable and Affordable Prices.

 Introduction to Learner’s Driving Licence

 The rules for a Learner’s license can be confusing to a first-time learner.
 Which is why we at QuickStartDriving have drawn up a list of the essential things to know while you are applying for the Learner’s License:

 - The age of the applicant must be not less than 16.